Getting started with Tehama Administration

 - Locate the Desktop template you wish to delete.

 - Click on the three vertical dots under the Actions column in the entry you wish to delete, then select 'Delete'.
-The DELETE DESKTOPS dialog will appear1.
+The DELETE DESKTOPS dialog will appear.

 - Type the name of the Virtual Desktop to confirm deletion (case sensitive).